Save Libraries in Your State

 The Chapter Relations Office

 The Chapter Relations Office supports ALA's library advocacy efforts by tracking state and federal legislation affecting libraries and by working with the Office for Library Advocacy, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
-For links to resources and other information—including where to take action—see CRO's Legislation and Advocacy page (which links to Take Action for Libraries).
+For links to resources and other information—including where to take action—see CRO's Advocacy Resources for Chapters page (which links to Take Action for Libraries).
 Follow CRO on Twitter at @ALA_CRO.

 Office for Library Advocacy

 ALA has an office dedicated to library advocacy: Office for Library Advocacy.
 OLA supports the efforts of advocates seeking to improve libraries of all types by developing resources, a peer-to-peer advocacy network, and training for advocates at the local, state and national level.
 In order to achieve this goal, OLA works closely with the Public Awareness Office, the Chapter Relations Office, the Office for Government Relations, and other ALA units involved in advocacy on behalf of particular types of libraries or particular issues, in order to help better integrate these efforts into the overall advocacy planning and strategies of the association.
 OLA also works to cultivate future leadership in order to sustain the advocacy efforts of the association.

-OLA has several resources, including Advocacy University and Add it Up: Libraries Make the Difference in Youth Development and Education.
+OLA provides several resources, including Advocacy University and Add it Up: Libraries Make the Difference in Youth Development and Education.

 Ilovelibraries.org is an initiative of the American Library Association (ALA), designed to keep America informed about what’s happening in today’s libraries.
 Ilovelibraries.org promotes the value of libraries and librarians, explains key issues affecting libraries, and urges readers to support and take action for their libraries.